ghodss/kubernetes.github.io/docs/user-guide/config-best-practices.md

   there is an image update to that same tag, the Kubelet won't pull the updated image.
 You can address this by ensuring that any updates to an image bump the image tag as well (e.g.
   `myimage:v2`), and ensuring that your configs point to the correct version.

+  **Note:** you should avoid using `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.

 ## Using kubectl